A Rainbow Wedding Celebrating Queer Love and Vegan Food

 Hers & Hers First Dance

-First dance at lesbian wedding with the beautiful vegan couple with rainbow outfit accents.
+First dance at lesbian vegan wedding with rainbow outfit accents.

 A Kaleidoscope of Love